 Indicate that the workbook is to be saved at the end.

-Indicate how to indicate the existing data.
+Indicate how to handle any existing data in the Excel file.
 This parameter has the options listed in the following table.

 Options Description Clear Clear worksheet before inserting data.
 Overwrite Overwrite existing data with new data.
 Append Append input data to existing data.

 Use the Columns page to select the columns to be written to the output Excel file and their order.